Jamaican designer to debut in Macy's

 |

-The creations of Sherwayne Mahoney, CEO and creative director of fashion label Things II Come, which specialises in accessories, clothing and shoes, will debut its footwear in Macy's spring and summer 2022 collections.
+Fashion label Things II Come, the brainchild of Sherwayne Mahoney which specialises in accessories, clothing and shoes, will debut its footwear in Macy's spring and summer 2022 collections.

 Macy's is described as “America's Department Store”, an iconic brand and retail industry leader known for value and high-quality products.